Interest Coverage Ratio: How to Calculate, Meaning

 It is critical to understand two very regular variations of the interest coverage ratio before assessing the company's interest coverage ratio.
 These variations are due to modifications to EBIT.

 One approach is to increase the net operating income by the sum of the taxes and interest due.
 Taxes and interest are added back in since they were originally subtracted.
-Simply glancing at the operational income line item on the profit and loss statement is the second approach.
+Only looking at the operational income line item on the profit and loss statement is the second approach.

 EBIT is calculated as revenue less cost of goods sold less operating costs.